-This 5 ingredient no-bake limeade pie is as simple as mixing ingredients together, pouring into a pie crust, and sticking into the refrigerator to set.
+This 5 ingredient no-bake icebox limeade pie is as simple as mixing ingredients together, pouring into a graham cracker pie crust, and sticking into the refrigerator to set.
 It's the perfect pie for summertime or when you don't have a lot of time!

-It's really hot in Austin.
-That means it's time for cool desserts that don't require any baking.
+Summer is the time for cool desserts that don't require any baking.
+So time to say hello to icebox pies that can be chilled in the refrigerator or freezer.
 Bonus points if they are easy and delicious.
 This limeade pie checks all the boxes.
 Even better?
 It's only FIVE ingredients, including the crust!

-My grandma used to serve a version of this that was a lemonade pie.
+My grandma used to serve a version of this limeade icebox pie that was a lemonade pie.
 And we would eat it all the time during the summer.
 I have the recipe for that lemonade pie on the blog too!
-But I decided to make a limeade pie version.
-And I added the juice from a lime and topped it with lime zest to give it that extra bit of lime flavor.
+But I decided to make a limeade pie version because limes are delicious.

 - Cool Whip - The Cool Whip helps the pie stabilize and provides that creamy, whipped texture.
 A reader suggested using Cocowhip, and while I haven't tested it, I love the idea of it as a potential vegan substitute!